alexjvr1/UKButterflies/04a_MapDamageOutputs.md

 For the museum data we have orientation information for only ~10% of the properly paired reads compared to ~50% for the modern data.
 I expect that all the overlapping read pairs are excluded from the analysis.
 I will need to incorporate these in the pipeline after the York meeting (Sept 2019).

+Once MapDamage has run all the outputs are written to results_samplename/*

+We're interested in the misincorporations.txt files which count all the mutations relative to the reference sequence.

+1. Combine all the files together

+2. Read into R

+3. Sort by